platformsh/platformsh-docs/docs/src/administration/backup-and-restore.md

 {{% legacy-regions featureIntro="Restoring backups to different environments" featureShort="to restore to different environments" %}}

 You can also open a support ticket to ask that a backup be restored to a different environment for you.
-Older regions may not appear in the management console in the same way that newer regions do.
+Older regions may not appear in the Console in the same way that newer regions do.
 You can check your project's region with the CLI command `platform project:info -p PROJECT_ID`.